The cause of

 levels caused by diabetes damage blood vessels in the kidneys.
 If the blood

-sugar level remains high, this damage gradually reduces the function of the
+sugar level remains high over many years, this damage gradually reduces the function of the

 medical condition initially caused the disease.

 Other conditions that can damage the kidneys and cause

 Glomerulosclerosis refers to scarring or hardening of the glomeruli -- blood vessels located in the kidneys.
 The glomeruli filter the blood as it passes through the kidneys.
 They remove waste fluids that then leave the body as urine.

 Damaged glomeruli can't perform their job adequately.
 As a result, large amounts of protein from the blood leak into the urine rather than remaining in the bloodstream.
 This leads to a condition called proteinuria.

 Diabetes and high blood pressure are the most common causes

 kidney failure.
 Diabetes or high blood pressure may